 Join the Willamette University Archaeology Field School (ARCH 355) for a unique opportunity to excavate in one of the world’s premier archaeology project in The Heart of Neolithic Orkney (a UNESCO World Heritage Site).
-Through Willamette’s exclusive relationship with the University of the Highlands and Islands, students will work with the Orkney Research Centre for Archaeology and Orkney College as they unearth a unique and immense Neolithic ritual complex on the Ness of Brodgar.
-This award winning and internationally recognized excavation is redefining our understanding of the Neolithic world.
+Through Willamette’s exclusive relationship with the University of the Highlands and Islands, students will work with the Orkney Research Centre for Archaeology and Orkney College as they unearth a unique and immense Neolithic temple-like complex on the Ness of Brodgar.
+This award winning and internationally recognized excavation was recently featured in the cover article of the August, 2014 edition of National Geographic and is redefining our understanding of the Neolithic world.
 The field school provides intensive, on-site training in archaeological methods and techniques and emphasizes a holistic approach to archaeological inquiry.
 In addition to daily instruction on excavation theory, technique and recovery, course lectures and fieldwork will emphasize a variety of topics including topographical and geophysical survey techniques, stratigraphy, ceramic typology, geomorphology, paleobotany, and the archaeology of the Orkney Islands.
 Visits to regional archaeological sites and museums give students a broad cultural and historical background in the archaeology of the region.

 Period(s) of Occupation: Neolithic

 Minimum Length of Stay for Volunteers: Students are expected to participate for the full duration of the field school